sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ## 3.1 Overview
 There are three players in the event framework.
 Producers, which raises events; a consumer to receive and process them as they are raised and a set of receivers one for each NBI type.

 Applications act as producers of events.

-Event consumer class in eventd container receives and processes the event whenever a new one is produced.
+Event consumer class in eventd container receives and processes the received event.
 Event consumer manages received events, updates event history table, current alarm table, event_stats table and alarm_stats tables and invokes logging API, which constructs message and sends it over to syslog.

 Operator can chose to change properties of events with the help of event profile.
-Default event profile is available at */etc/sonic/evprofile/default.json*.
+Default event profile is available at */etc/evprofile/default.json*.
 User can download the default event profile, modify and upload it back to the switch to apply it.

 Through event profile, user can change severity of any event and also can enable/disable a event.